 Tonal quality can be broadly described using Warmth, Clarity, and Evenness.
-These three parts can additionally be broken down into a myriad of descriptions that all influence the overall sound of each instrument.
-Each of these traits affect how successful your instrument will be in helping you achieve your musical goals, based on your ensemble and style/genre preferences.
+These three parts can additionally be broken down into a myriad of descriptions that influence the overall sound of each instrument.
+Each of these traits affects how successful your instrument will be in helping you achieve your musical goals, based on your ensemble and style/genre preferences.

 Tonal Quality: Warmth

 It is a term used to describe the character of the sound of the instrument and is typically described as one of three things: